mikecamara/software-engineer-blog/content/blog/donkey-car/index.md

 ### The circuit in B shape at the home office
 ![b shapetrack](./b-shape.png "b shape track")

-The shape and driveability of this track were superior to all before, however, covering the floor with wrapping paper was such a mistake, the car had to use an extra throttle power to move the car on the uneven parts of the paper, which [would lead the car to either stop or crash suddenly](https://youtube.com/shorts/3pnUasHhfKk?feature=share) even with a good training dataset.
+The shape and driveability of this track were superior to all before, however, covering the floor with wrapping paper was such a mistake, the car had to use an extra throttle power to move on top of the uneven parts of the paper, which [would lead the car to either stop or crash suddenly](https://youtube.com/shorts/3pnUasHhfKk?feature=share) even with a good training dataset.

 ## Track 5
 ### The circuit in B shape at the home office improved